Personal tools

 Any information collected or maintained by the Department about an individual, including but not limited to, education, financial transactions, medical history and criminal or employment history, and information that can be used to distinguish or trace an individual’s identity, such as his/her name, Social Security number, date and place of birth, mother’s maiden name, biometric data, and including any other personal information that is linked or linkable to a specific individual.

 Information that can be used to distinguish or trace an individual's identity, either alone or when combined with other information that is linked or linkable to a specific individual.
-PII can include unique individual identifiers or combinations of identifiers, such as an individual’s name, Social Security number, date and place of birth, mother’s maiden name, biometric data, etc.
+PII can include unique individual identifiers or combinations of identifiers, such as an individual’s name, Social Security number, date and place of birth, mother’s maiden name, biometric data, etc. (as defined by OMB Circular A-130).

 Any information collected or maintained about an individual, including but not limited to, education, financial transactions, medical history and criminal or employment history, and information that can be used to distinguish or trace an individual’s identity, such as his/her name, Social Security number, date and place of birth, mother’s maiden name, biometric data, and any other personal information that is linked or linkable to a specific individual.